prashanti/goldstandard/Intercurator-Consistency/README.md

       comparisons is the score associated to the character-state combination.

-* The following curator-charaparser comparisons were conducted for the 2014 CharaParser version and the 2012 version :
+* The following curator-charaparser comparisons were conducted for CharaParser:
     * **Naive Round:**

             38484 -- CP_38484